cjerrington/cjerrington.github.io/src/posts/2023/2023-09-22-adding-some-flare-to-rss.md

 ---
 title: Adding some flare to RSS
-excerpt: RSS is still a great way to subscribe to content, so why not add some style to it?
+description: RSS is still a great way to subscribe to content, so why not add some style to it?
 tags:
   - web design
   - 100DaysToOffload